CZ-NIC/fred-docs/EPPReference/CommandStructure/Info/InfoContact.rst

    * ``<contact:vat/>`` **(0..1)** – the VAT number disclosure setting as an empty element,
    * ``<contact:ident/>`` **(0..1)** – the identity document disclosure setting as an empty element,
    * ``<contact:notifyEmail/>`` **(0..1)** – the notification email disclosure setting as an empty element,

+   ..
+Note:: Omitted items must be interpreted according to the server disclosure policy.

+      See :doc:`/EPPReference/PoliciesRules`.

 * ``<contact:vat>`` **(0..1)** – the :term:`VAT`-payer identifier as a :term:`contact:vatT`,
 * ``<contact:ident>`` **(0..1)** – identity-document identification:
    * ``@type`` **(R)** – the type of the identity document as one of values: